Every sales team has one decisive goal.

 Document your sales process using process automation tools.

-Documenting your process is essential to increase workflow efficiency and productivity.
+Documenting your process is essential to increase productivity and workflow efficiency.

 Once you have, how do you make sure that each of your team has implemented your process to keep leads moving down the pipeline?